 If you are concerned about your health and the environment, you should prioritize choosing a low emissions product.
 All polyurethanes are recommended to display the VOC level, although some companies try to hide them.

-From our list, Bona Traffic HD has the lowest with 150 g/L. General Finishes flat sheen comes second with 170, which is just marginally less than the satin (172) and the semi-gloss (173).
+From our list, Bona Floor-Cleaners has the lowest with 150 g/L. General Finishes flat sheen comes second with 170, marginally less than the satin (172) and the semi-gloss (173).

 Price